emurdnt/take-home-assignment-react/README.md

 docker-compose up
 ```

 You can now access the frontend via http://localhost:3000.
+Use the following accounts to login:
+`email: bob@example.com password:password `

 ## Challenges